Expand/close all (or click each question separately)

 - Facilitate space reclamation in WEST library and storage facilities

-About 100 individual libraries have joined WEST.
-About half are direct members, while the others are consortial members through the Orbis Cascade Alliance and the Statewide California Electronic Licensing Consortium (SCELC).
-A full list of members is available here
+The WEST membership is made up of over 100 academic and research institutions.
+About half of the member libraries are direct members, while the other half are consortial members through the Orbis Cascade Alliance or the Statewide California Electronic Licensing Consortium (SCELC).
+A full list of members is available here.

 WEST is a distributed archive.
 Archived volumes are held at a number of member libraries and library storage facilities.
 WEST members that have agreed to maintain materials on behalf of WEST are known as Archive Holders.

-A key feature of WEST is that materials are identified for archiving based on an annual analysis of member holdings to prioritize titles based on:
+WEST materials are identified for archiving based on an annual analysis of member holdings to prioritize titles based on:

 - Degree of overlap among WEST members

-- Risk profile of the titles based on print and electronic availability, digital preservation services, and additional selection criteria.
+- Associated risk (based on print and electronic availability, digital preservation services and additional selection criteria).

-Part of the WEST archiving process is to record the archived status, location, and other information in OCLC WorldCat and also in the Print Archives Preservation Registry (PAPR) system being developed by the Center for Research Libraries (CRL).
-In WorldCat, library staff may view the archived status of individual titles and may use a WEST Group Access Capability (GAC) to process resource-sharing requests.
+Part of the WEST archiving process is to record the archived status, location, and other pertinent information in OCLC WorldCat and the Print Archives Preservation Registry (PAPR) system.
+In WorldCat, library staff may view the archived status of individual titles and use the WEST Group Access Capability (GAC) to process resource-sharing requests.
 Searching in the PAPR system, library staff may display and download a list of materials archived in WEST (and other programs).
-The PAPR system will also provide a deselection report to WEST members to identify titles from the library collection that are already archived in WEST.
+Collection comparison reports are also available to WEST members so that they can identify titles from their library‘s collection that are already archived in WEST.

 WEST Archive Holders agree to retain WEST materials for a period of 25 years from the beginning of WEST (through December 31, 2035).

-Given the tremendous changes taking place in library management and scholarly communication, we assume that the issues influencing library collection development and preservation decisions will be substantially different in 2035.
-WEST creates a window of time during which retention of material is guaranteed, in order to control risks and aid decision-making during a transitional period.
+Given the tremendous changes taking place in library management and scholarly communication, we assume that the issues influencing library collection development and preservation will be substantially different in 2035.
+WEST creates a window of time during which retention of print material is guaranteed to control risks and aid decision-making during a transitional period.
 WEST is part of a larger set of efforts to develop new models for preservation of the scholarly record; while many of the WEST Archive Holders intend to keep their backfiles for more than 25 years, that obligation is not mandated by the WEST program itself.

 - Provide electronic document delivery (including color scans when appropriate)